-The General fund, the general operating fund of the Agency, noted an increase in fund balance of \$723,482 due to an increase in property tax revenues and bond issuances, offset by capital expenditures.
+The General fund, the general operating fund of the Agency, noted an increase in fund balance of \$2.44 million due to an increase in property tax revenues and decreases in materials and services and capital expenditures.

-The Urban Renewal Debt Service fund was created in 2022-23 to account for servicing the bonded debt.
-Expenditures for debt equaled transfers in.
+The Urban Renewal Debt Service fund was created to account for servicing the bonded debt.
+Expenditures for debt equal transfers in.